Cato the Elder: Writings

 Cato was and remains famous as an author as well.
-He was a historian, the first Latin prose writer of any importance, and the first author of a history of Italy in Latin.
+He was a historian, the first Latin prose writer of any importance, and the first author of a Roman history in Latin.
 Some have argued that if it were not for the impact of Cato's writing, Latin might have been supplanted by Greek as the literary language of Rome.
 He was also one of the very few early Latin authors who could claim Latin as a native language.